grjte/groundmist-sync/README.md

    - Each lexicon (document type) group has its own storage directory and sync network

 ### Security Model
+> ⚠️ **Security Warning: this is a prototype with INCOMPLETE & INSECURE AUTHENTICATION**
-- Authentication is required for all WebSocket connections
+- Authentication is required for all WebSocket connections (note: not fully implemented)
 - Each session gets a unique token for WebSocket authentication
-- Documents are organized by lexicon authority domains for isolation
+- Documents are organized by lexicon authority domains for isolation enabling granular access control (note: unimplemented)
-- Only the configured Bluesky DID can access the server
+- Only the configured Bluesky DID which owns the personal sync server should be able to access (note: not fully implemented)

 ## Manual Setup